levmueller/Gradeboost./README.txt

 1. Clone the GradeBoost GitHub Repository: git clone https://github.com/levmueller/Gradeboost.git cd Gradeboost
-2. Install the required elements: pip install -r requirements.txt
+2. Install the required elements using the pip install function.
 3. Configure a GitHub API-Key:
   Generate a personal access token for GitHub in order to be able to access all functions of our code.